-Funds and Monies - refers to currency, coins, checks, travelers’ checks, cashiers’ checks, money orders, or other negotiable instruments readily converted to cash.
-It also includes payments made to the university via electronic payment method such as cards (credit, debit, or stored value), electronic checks, ACH transfers, and wires.
+Funds and Monies – currency, coins, checks, travelers’ checks, cashiers’ checks, money orders, or other negotiable instruments readily converted to cash.
+It also includes payments made to the university via electronic payment method such as cards (e.g., credit, debit, or stored value), electronic checks, ACH transfers, and wires.

-Cash-handling Procedures - a generic term that encompasses all procedures related to the collection, receipting, recording, depositing, and securing university income.
+Cash-Handling Procedures – a generic term that encompasses all procedures related to the collection, receipting, recording, depositing, and securing of university income.

 PROCEDURES FOR RECEIPT AND DEPOSIT OF FUNDS

-SBS Cash Operations is the depository and custodian of all monies received for the university and has primary responsibility for receipting, depositing, and recording income into the financial records of the university.
-Departments must always deposit a check payable to Texas State University or any cash paid to the department into a university account.
+SBS Cash Operations is the depository and custodian of all monies received for the university and has primary responsibility for receipting, recording, and depositing income into the financial records of the university.
+Departments must always deposit checks payable to Texas State or any cash paid to the department into a university account.

 The university requires departments that receipt university income to have written procedures for controlling these funds.
 Departments may contact SBS Cash Operations or the Office of Audits and Analysis for assistance and guidance for proper cash-handling procedures.